-The following risk factors should be considered carefully in addition to the other information contained in this Annual Report on Form 10-K. There may be additional risks, uncertainties and matters not listed below, that we are unaware of, or that we currently consider immaterial.
+An investment in our common stock involves various risks.
+When considering an investment in the Company, one should carefully consider all of the risk factors described below, as well as other information included and incorporated by reference in this annual report.
+There may be additional risks, uncertainties and matters not listed below, that we are unaware of, or that we currently consider immaterial.
 Any of these may adversely affect our business, financial condition, results of operations and cash flows and, thus, the value of an investment in the Company.